 Frost damages freshly cut grass because it brings moisture (in the form of that frozen water vapor) in contact with fresh-cut grass.
 Disease and rot caused by moisture can infiltrate freshly cut blades of grass when temperatures are too cold for the grass to grow and heal.
 This makes the winter months the worst time to mow your lawn.

-Do not mow grass if freezing temperatures are in the forecast within the next 3 days.
+Do not mow the grass if freezing temperatures are in the forecast within the next 3 days.
 Ideally, you should mow at least 1 week before the first fall frost and 1 week after the last spring frost.
 This will protect your grass from harm.